Hidden service descriptors: encryption format

 After clients decrypt the first layer of encryption, they need to parse the plaintext to get to the second layer ciphertext which is contained in the "encrypted" field.

-If client auth is enabled, the hidden service generates a fresh descriptor_cookie key (N_hs_desc_enc, 32 random bytes) and encrypts it using each authorized client's identity x25519 key.
+If restricted discovery is enabled, the hidden service generates a fresh descriptor_cookie key (N_hs_desc_enc, 32 random bytes) and encrypts it using each authorized client's identity x25519 key.
 Authorized clients can use the descriptor cookie (N_hs_desc_enc) to decrypt the second (inner) layer of encryption.
 Our encryption scheme requires the hidden service to also generate an ephemeral x25519 keypair for each new descriptor.

-If client auth is disabled, fake data is placed in each of the fields below to obfuscate whether client authorization is enabled.
+If restricted discovery is disabled, fake data is placed in each of the fields below to obfuscate whether restricted discovery is enabled.

 Here are all the supported fields: